-Ultrasound is a type of scan that uses inaudible high-frequency sound waves to create detailed pictures of the body.
+Ultrasound is a type of scan that uses high-frequency sound waves to create detailed pictures of the body.

 A safe, painless and radiation-free examination used in medicine for over 50 years.